 - 4.4.1 To ensure adequate competition, there must be at least two satisfactory responses from the three quotations requested i.e. responses which meet a minimum quality standard under which the Council could award the contract.
 If the Council receives only one satisfactory response, the officer must obtain an additional quote or obtain an exemption under CSO 3.3. - 4.4.2 All quotes must be evaluated based on the defined award criteria in the Invitation to Quote.
 Post tender negotiation may be used for certain contracts, in accordance with CSO's 5.7.6 and 5.7.7. - 4.4.3 If the quoted contract value for the preferred supplier falls into the higher band 3 (£75,001 to the EU threshold) when processes for the lower Band 2 were followed, the officer must provide either the Assistant Director (Finance), the Borough Solicitor or the Corporate Procurement Manager with a written explanation and supporting evidence as to the basis for estimating the contract value at the lower band.
-The Borough Solicitor, Assistant Director (Finance) or Corporate Procurement Manager will decide whether the contract should be re-tendered following the procedures within the higher band or whether the contract should be waivered. - 4.4.4 Officers must not agree to contract conditions where payment is made before the goods, works or services are received, unless otherwise approved in writing by either the Corporate Procurement Manager, the Assistant Director (Finance), the Assistant Director (Finance) or the Borough Solicitor.
-Staged payments are acceptable but must be proportionate to the cost of the goods, works or services received.
+The Borough Solicitor, Assistant Director (Finance) or Corporate Procurement Manager will decide whether the contract should be re-tendered following the procedures within the higher band or whether the contract should be waivered. - 4.4.4 Officers must not agree to contract conditions where payment is made before the goods, works or services are received, unless otherwise approved in writing by either the Corporate Procurement Manager, the Assistant Director (Finance), the Assistant Director

-8 An example of where this may be acceptable would be contracting with a supplier to top up of the Depot's bulk fuel storage facility.
+&lt;sup>8 An example of where this may be acceptable would be contracting with a supplier to top up of the Depot's bulk fuel storage facility.
 The charge per litre will have been pre-agreed before awarding a contract, but the number of litres to be supplied will not be not known until the goods have been supplied.